-Virtual Assistant jobs – find work as a Virtual Assistant?
+Jobs for Virtual Assistant – find work as a remote worker

 If taking the plunge sounds a bit scary you could try and fit any new work in around your existing work schedules (if you still want to stay employed whilst setting up your business), appointments, or family commitments.

 With this approach, you need to be very disciplined with your scheduling as you can get easily distracted by other demands that are made of you.

 What are the jobs of a virtual assistant?
 Do you offer specialized services?
 Can you offer something different to a niche market?
 Being a freelancer gives you the freedom to choose the work that interests you.
 The list of opportunities is endless, but here are a few to whet your appetite.
 Just remember to only offer what you can deliver!